-- 3 Respond promptly if you are asked to attend a medical emergency.
-This is your ethical obligation as a doctor. - 4 In some situations it may not be practical or appropriate for you to attend a medical emergency.
-For example: - a if you are already attending another emergency; - b if it is more appropriate for an emergency service to attend (such as an ambulance or rescue helicopter); - c your geographical location is such that another doctor or medical service could attend more promptly; - d if you have recently consumed a substance such as alcohol, or medication to a level where your clinical judgement or skill could be impaired or compromised; - 1 Adapted from Steven Miles' definition of 'medical emergency'.
-For more information, see Duncan AS, Dunstan GR, Welboum RB (eds).
-Dictionary of medical ethics.
-Second edition.
-Darton, Longman & Todd, London.
-1981.
-155-156.

-- e if attending the emergency puts your personal safety at risk; - f any other situation (such as fatigue) where your skills, judgement or health may compromise your ability to respond appropriately to the medical emergency - g if attending the emergency puts the personal safety of those dependent on you at risk (such as your children).
+- 4 In some situations it may not be practical or appropriate for you to attend a medical emergency.
+For example: - a if you are already attending another emergency; - b if it is more appropriate for an emergency service to attend (such as an ambulance or rescue helicopter); - c your geographical location is such that another doctor or medical service could attend more promptly; - d if you have recently consumed a substance such as alcohol, or medication to a level where your clinical judgement or skill could be impaired or compromised; - e if attending the emergency puts your personal safety at risk; - f if attending the emergency puts the personal safety of those dependent on you at risk (such as your children); - g any other situation (such as fatigue or injury) where your skills, judgement or health may compromise your ability to respond appropriately to the medical emergency.